History of Mizoram: Christianity and education

 The Mizo ancestors had no written language and in terms of religion they worshiped nature and revered natural phenomena.
 The first missionary who came to Lushai Hills was Rev. William Williams, a Welsh missionary who at that time was working in Khasi Hills (now Meghalaya).
 However he came only on an investigative visit for a week in March 1891.
 On 11 January 1894, F.W.
 Savidge and J.H.
 Lorrain, commissioned by Arthington Aborigines Mission, arrived at Aizawl.
 This marked the origin of formal education and Christianity in Mizoram.
-They made camp at Thingpui Huan Tlang, Chandmary ("Tea Graden"), later named MacDonald Hill, Zarkawt.
+They made camp at Thingpui Huan Tlang, Zarkawt ("Tea Graden"), later named MacDonald Hill, Zarkawt.
 They immediately worked on creating Mizo alphabets based on Roman script.
 After only two and half months, Savidge started the first school on 1 April 1894.
 Their first and only pupils were Suaka and Thangphunga.
 They translated and published the Gospels of Luke and John, and Acts of the Apostles.
 They also prepared A Grammar and Dictionary of the Lushai language (Dulien Dialect) which they published in 1898, and became the foundation of Mizo language.
 In 1903 Baptist Missionary Society (BMS) of London set up Baptist church by sending Lorrain and Savidge at Serkawn, near Lunglei.
 From there they expanded the church, education and health services.
 Rev. Reginald Arthur Lorrain, younger brother of Rev. J.H.
 Lorrain and founder of the Evangelical Church of Maraland was the first pioneering missionary to the Mara people at the southern extreme of Lushai Hills.
 He entered Maraland (now includes southern end of Mizoram and adjoining Chin State of Burma) and settled at Serkawr (Saikao) village on 26 September 1907.
 Lorrain created alphabets, prepared Bible and textbooks in Mara.
 With his mission the task of evangelising and educating the mass of the Mizo people was complete.

 Due to the rise in Christianity traditional practices such as Chapchar Kut began to decline.
 Social change with the establishment of educational institutions also undermined and led to the decline of Zawlbuks.
 While Christian missionaries did not abolish or prohibit the institution of zawlbuks, parents of the evangelised generation preferred pursuit in modern education standards and social mobility.
 The decline of Zawlbuks also created the foundations for the educated class of Mizoram who would eventually go on to found the Young Mizo Association.